Wander Franco Player Props: Rays vs. Padres

-Wander Franco -- with an on-base percentage of .262 in his past 10 games, 96 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays against the San Diego Padres, with Blake Snell on the hill, on June 17 at 7:15 PM ET.
+Wander Franco -- .220 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the San Diego Padres, with Joe Musgrove on the hill, on June 18 at 4:10 PM ET.

-He had a one-hit showing in his previous game (1-for-5) against the Padres.
+He had a hitless performance in his previous game (0-for-4) against the Padres.

 Wander Franco Game Info & Props vs. the Padres